SEO Spring Cleaning: Refresh Your Nashville Website for Maximum Visibility

 Trust erodes quickly when details don’t match.
 A potential customer calling an old number or visiting an outdated address blames your business, not your website maintenance.

-Practical SEO tip: Create a master document listing all business information that appears on your website.
+Quick action: Create a master document listing all business information that appears on your website.
 Update this document first, then systematically update each website occurrence to maintain consistency.
 Use schema markup to reinforce accurate contact information for search engines.

 Removing Low-Value Pages for a Leaner Site